elin-moco/gdc2/README.md

 top 200 repositories, gathering up all the relevant events or getting the unique set of locations to geocode.

-    # This first step takes hours and downloads ~6.5GB
+    # This first step takes hours and downloads ~6.5GB, change the Makefile for customizing data range
     make githubarchive

     # This step takes a few hours with decently fast disks